 You can set a longer timeline for each goal to avoid getting burnt out early.

-Personally, I have set a very long timeline for me to learn building traffic.
+Personally, I have set a very long timeline for me to learn how to generate traffic.
 Initially, I gave myself 2 -3 years to learn the ins and outs of blogging and traffic building before I start monetizing.
 But, as I have mentioned earlier, due to some changes in other variables, I have decided to implement monetization stuff now and see where it goes.

 I know that my timeline (2 – 3 years) is such a long time to learn blogging and traffic generation but blogging is not the only thing I do.
 I also have a full-time business that I have to attend to aside from the other important personal aspects of my life that I also have to take care of.